danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/README.md

 4. **Common Issues**: See troubleshooting sections in component READMEs
 5. **Create Issues**: Report bugs or request features in the repository

+**Note**: This is a starter kit, so support is primarily focused on helping you understand the architecture and foundation.
+Production-specific customizations and integrations will require your own development team or external consultants.

 ### Common First Steps

 1. Verify AWS credentials and permissions
 2. Check that all required parameters are configured
 3. Ensure Bedrock access is enabled and models are available
-4. Verify Part-1 stacks are deployed and accessible
+4. Verify [Part-1 stacks](../Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md) are deployed and accessible
 5. Review CloudWatch logs for specific error messages

 ### Deployment Order Issues